Company Logo - Home Link

 The annual three-day international Omnivore Food Festival brings together those chefs who take a new and daring look at contemporary cuisine.

-Pop up demonstrations of talented and "undiscovered" chefs and other food artisans, exhibitors, masterclasses, and other activities take place around this festival.
+Pop-up demonstrations of talented and "undiscovered" chefs and other food artisans, exhibitors, masterclasses, and other activities take place around this festival.

 Best of all, the over 10,000 guests have a chance to taste some exceptional food and drink.

-7. Take in Paris Fashion Week
+8. Take in Paris Fashion Week

-One of the most high-profile fashion weeks happens in Paris from September 26th - October 4th, 2022.
 This event sets the tone for fashion all over the world for the upcoming year.

 There will be a few events open to the public, but tickets are in high demand so you should keep an eye on the calendar months in advance.

-8. Take a Day Trip to Versailles
+9. Take a Day Trip to Versailles

 In September, the weather is still brisk and pleasant enough to spend an enjoyable day exploring the Palace of Versailles and its gardens.